It’s a wonderfully simple acronym for remembering a few of the most important elements of your health: Meditation, Exercise, Diet, and Sleep.

 In her book, Brooke attributes this simple concept to behavioral consultant, Nicholas Bate.¹

-Bate says we should be “giving consideration to M-E-D-S or meditation-exercise-diet-sleep” on a daily basis.
+On a daily basis, Nicholas says we should be “giving consideration to M-E-D-S or meditation-exercise-diet-sleep.”

 He explains it in a bit more detail: